lawnjelly/Misc/PortalDocs/portals_introduction.md

 The basic Z buffer is not very good at dealing with this problem.

 ### Raster Occlusion Culling
 There are various techniques to try and improve this with a 'better' Z buffer, that allows faster testing for whole objects, or groups of objects.
 This is known as _raster occlusion culling_.
 Rejecting an entire object is far better than rejecting triangles on a pixel by pixel basis, as it is potentially a lot more efficient.
+Raster occlusion culling has only recently become a practical method due to advances in hardware and techniques.

+## Geometric Occlusion Culling
+There is on the other hand an entirely different way of dealing with occlusion.
+Instead of working with pixels (which can be expensive, because there are a lot of them!), what if we could use geometrical methods (some smart maths) to occlusion cull objects instead of doing all that brute force work?

+It turns out there are a whole class of techniques available, which have historically been the foundation of most high performance games in the last 2-3 decades.
+The earliest reference I could find was the work